The Commerce7 form builder allows you to create and include forms on your front end website which can be completed by site visitors.

 Click "save form" when you're finished creating your "thank you" message/email.

 Your form is now complete!
 Refer your designer to this page for instructions on placing your form on your website.

 Here's what it looks like when a visitor fills out your form.

-When a customer completes your form online, you will be emailed a copy of the form response, and you can also find the response in step 4 of your form.
+When a customer completes your form online, you will be emailed a copy of the form response.

 You can also find the response in step 4: Submissions, of your form.